Genesis (band)

-Genesis were an English rock band formed at Charterhouse School, in Godalming, Surrey, in 1967.
+Genesis were an English rock band formed in 1967 at Charterhouse School in Godalming, Surrey.
 The band's longest-lasting and most commercially successful line-up consisted of keyboardist Tony Banks, bassist/guitarist Mike Rutherford and drummer/singer Phil Collins.
 In the 1970s, during which the band also included singer Peter Gabriel and guitarist Steve Hackett, Genesis were among the pioneers of progressive rock.
-Banks and Rutherford have been the only constant members throughout the band's history.
+Banks and Rutherford were the only constant members throughout the band's history.

-The band were formed by Charterhouse pupils Banks, Rutherford, Gabriel, guitarist Anthony Phillips and drummer Chris Stewart.
-Their name was provided by former Charterhouse pupil and pop impresario Jonathan King, who arranged for them to record several singles and their debut album From Genesis to Revelation in 1969.
-After splitting from King, the band began touring, signed with Charisma Records and shifted to progressive rock with their succeeding album Trespass (1970).
-Phillips departed after the album's recording, with Banks, Rutherford and Gabriel recruiting Collins and Hackett before recording Nursery Cryme (1971).
-Their live shows began to feature Gabriel's theatrical costumes and performances.
-Foxtrot (1972) was their first charting album in the UK and Selling England by the Pound (1973) reached number three, featuring their first UK hit "I Know What I Like (In Your Wardrobe)".
-The concept album The Lamb Lies Down on Broadway (1974) was promoted with a transatlantic tour and an elaborate stage show, before Gabriel left the group.
+The band was formed by Charterhouse pupils Banks, Rutherford, Gabriel, guitarist Anthony Phillips, and drummer Chris Stewart and were named by pop impresario and alumnus Jonathan King, who arranged the recording of several singles and their debut album From Genesis to Revelation (1969).
+After splitting from King, the band began touring, signed with Charisma Records, and shifted to progressive rock with their next album Trespass (1970).
+Phillips left the band and Banks, Rutherford and Gabriel recruited Collins and Hackett before recording Nursery Cryme (1971).
+Their live shows subsequently gained notoriety for Gabriel's theatrical costumes and performances.
+Foxtrot (1972) was their first charting album in the UK, while Selling England by the Pound (1973) reached number three and featured their first UK hit single, "I Know What I Like (In Your Wardrobe)".
+Gabriel left the group following a transatlantic tour for their concept double album, The Lamb Lies Down on Broadway (1974).

-Collins took over as lead singer, and as a four-piece the group released A Trick of the Tail and Wind & Wuthering (both 1976) with continued success.
-Hackett left the band in 1977, reducing the band to a three-piece of Banks, Rutherford and Collins.
+Collins took over as lead singer and, as a four-piece, the group released A Trick of the Tail and Wind & Wuthering (both 1976) with continued success.
+Hackett left the band in 1977, reducing the group to a three-piece of Banks, Rutherford and Collins.
 Their ninth studio album, ...And Then There Were Three...
-(1978), contained the band's first major hit "Follow You Follow Me".
-Their next five studio albums – Duke (1980), Abacab (1981), Genesis (1983), Invisible Touch (1986) and We Can't Dance (1991) – saw the band embracing a more pop-oriented sound and were all commercially successful.
-Collins left Genesis in 1996 and was replaced by singer Ray Wilson, who appeared on their final studio album Calling All Stations (1997).
-The album's disappointing critical and commercial reception led the group to disband.
-Banks, Rutherford and Collins reunited for the Turn It On Again Tour in 2007 and again in 2021 for The Last Domino?
-Tour.
+(1978), contained the band's first major hit, "Follow You Follow Me".
+Their next five studio albums – Duke (1980), Abacab (1981), Genesis (1983), Invisible Touch (1986) and We Can't Dance (1991) – saw the band embracing a more pop-oriented sound and achieving massive commercial success.
+Collins left Genesis in 1996 and was replaced by singer Ray Wilson for their final studio album, Calling All Stations (1997).
+Disappointing reception led the group to disband until Banks, Rutherford and Collins reunited for the Turn It On Again Tour in 2007 and The Last Domino?
+Tour in 2021.

-With between 100 million and 150 million albums sold worldwide, Genesis are one of the world's best-selling music artists.
-Their discography includes fifteen studio and six live albums.
-They have won numerous awards, including a Grammy Award for Best Concept Music Video for "Land of Confusion", and have inspired a number of tribute bands recreating Genesis shows from various stages of the band's career.
-In 2010, Genesis were inducted into the Rock and Roll Hall of Fame.
+With 100 million to 150 million albums sold worldwide, Genesis rank among the world's best-selling music artists.
+Their discography spans fifteen studio and six live albums.
+They won numerous accolades, including a Grammy Award for Best Concept Music Video for "Land of Confusion", and were inducted into the Rock and Roll Hall of Fame in 2010.
+They inspired numerous tribute acts recreating stage shows from different eras of the band's career.